We’ve all taken cakes as a symbol of celebration, don’t we?

 We aimed to make a realistic lechon cake, that tastes as great as it looks.

-We believe we did it successfully because when we arrived at the reception venue — one of the best catering services in Manila was asking for it to be placed in the buffet area for chopping!
+We believe we did it successfully because when we arrived at the reception venue — the caterer was asking for it to be placed in the buffet area for chopping!
 Ultimately, we received heartwarming feedback from our client and that’s really what matters.
 We feel blessed to have clients that go beyond the norm and continue to push us to our limits.”

 Artist’s Bio: Melissa is Lovelots Cakes’ Chief Cake Artist.
 Her natural inclination to everything polished and pleasant reflects with every cake that comes out of the studio.
 Constantly exploring the craft of Sugar and Pastry Arts, along with her delicate style, Mel manages to render cake creations that meet clients’ vision and expectations.